Cartographica Neerlandica Map Text for Ortelius Map No. 101

 101.6f1.
 The river Albis is by the Germans called Elbe, by the Bohemians Labe.

 101.8.
-Behemen is surrounded by woods and mountains.
-It borders on Slesi, where it has very high cliffs and rocks.
+Bohemia is surrounded by woods and mountains.
+It borders on Silesia, where it has very high cliffs and rocks.
 Further it has many dense forests as a defensive wall.
-Around it, beginning from the river Elbe Eastwards are the Countries Laussnitz, Slesi, Merhern, Oostenrijck, Bayeren, Nortgevv, Voitlandt, Franckenlandt and Mijssen.
-And although in these surrounding Countries people speak German, yet Behemen has its own language, which is Windisch or Slavonic.
-It extends in length and width for about a three day journey, is roundish in appearance, fertile for any human needs, and watered by numerous Rivers, which all empty within this area into the river Elbe (which has its source here as well).
+Around it, beginning from the river Elbe Eastwards are the countries Lausnitz, Silesia, Moravia, Austria, Bayern, Nortgau, Voigtlandt, Frankenland and Meissen.
+And although in these surrounding countries people speak German, yet Bohemen has its own language, which is Windisch or Slavonic.
+It extends in length and width for about a three day journey, is roundish in appearance, fertile for any human needs, and watered by numerous rivers, which all empty within this area into the river Elbe (which has its source here as well).
 They grow some wine here, but not very good wine, {not in 1572/1573G{and much is also imported from Hungary, and that wine is good and strong}not in 1572/1573G}.

 101.9.
-The common people mostly drink beer, which is very tasty so that in our mouth (outside the Netherlands) we have never found any beer that is better.
-The inhabitants are great drinkers.
-If in some tavern there is some Maluesy, they will not part with it (writes Æneas Syluius) until the barrel has been emptied.
-The capital of this Country is Prague, situated on both banks of the river Multa, connected by a stone bridge with 24 arches (which among all bridges we have seen, both in length, width and beauty, takes the prize).
-It is a very large City and is divided into three parts, [namely] Old, New and Small Prage, each with its own special Council and Jurisdiction. {1572/1574F, 1581F, 1587F & 1598F only{Small Prague is situated on the left bank of the river just mentioned}1572/1574F, 1581F, 1587F & 1598F only}.
+The common people mostly drink beer, which is very tasty so that to our taste (outside the Netherlands) we have never found any beer that is better.
+The inhabitants are great drunks.
+If in some tavern there is some Malvesy, they will not part with it (writes Æneas Syluius) until the barrel has been emptied.
+The capital of this country is Prague, situated on both banks of the river Moldau, connected by a stone bridge with 24 arches (which among all bridges we have ever seen, both in length, width and beauty, takes the prize).
+It is a very large city and is divided into three parts, [namely] Old, New and Small Prague, each with its own special council and jurisdiction.
+Small Prague is situated on the left bank of the river just mentioned.

 101.10.
-The King of Behemen keeps court on a hill there.
-New and Old Prage are on the other side of the water and are separated from each other by a wall and a moat.
-From here stem the knives that we call Pragenaers {1572/1573G, not in 1572/1574F, 1581F, 1587F & 1598F{with a yellow handle}1572/1573G, not in 1572/1574F, 1581F, 1587F & 1598F}.
-After Prague there is Litemesce at the border between Behemen and Moravia, a Bishopric.
-Then there is Cuthna, where you have Silver mines.
-There are many other Cities and Rivers, as you can see on this map (which we have taken from the Map of Iohannes Crigingerus and which was printed in Prague).
+The king of Bohemen keeps court on a hill there.
+New and Old Prague are on the other side of the water and are separated from each other by a wall and a moat.
+From here stem the knives that we call Pragenaars {1572/1573G only{with a yellow handle}1572/1573G only}.
+After Prague there is Litemierzitze at the border between Bohemen and Moravia, a bishopric.
+Then there is Cuthna, where you have silver mines.
+There are many other cities and rivers, as you can see on this map (which we have taken from the map of Iohannes Crigingerus and which was printed in Prague).

 101.16.
 This city has two castles.
-One is called Vissegrad, formerly the King's palace, but [it is] now waste and desolate as a result of civil wars.
-The other castle looks out on the little Prague, as it is called, and it well deserves to be called the Royal or princely castle.
+One is called Visegrad, formerly the king's palace, but [it is] now waste and desolate as a result of civil wars.
+The other castle looks out on the little Prague, as it is called, and it well deserves to be called the royal or princely castle.
 For it resembles a city, rather than a castle, taking up a large territory with its walls and buildings.
-Of public buildings the Church built by King Charles whom we mentioned before, and the Castle erected by King Vladislaus, {not in 1598D{who lately died}not in 1598D}, are most memorable.
+Of public buildings the church built by King Carolus whom we mentioned before, and the castle erected by king Vladislaus, {not in 1598/1610/1613D{who lately died}not in 1598/1610/1613D}, are most memorable.
 And like Prague of all their cities is most prominent, so is the Elbe (which Tacitus calls renowned and famous) [the most prominent one] of all their rivers.

 101.20.
-Now let us reveal the disposition of the inhabitants {1598D only{as well as the land which has been lent to them under the Kingdom of Heaven}1598D only}.
-Briefly, both in manners, habits and body stature, the Bohemians resemble the Lion, King of the beasts, to the constellation of which they are subjected, {not in 1598D{that is to say, if you consider the large size of their limbs, their broad and mighty chests, their yellow shag hair hanging over their shoulders, the harshness of their voice, their sparkling eyes, or their unusual strength and courage.
-The Lion carries a kind of contempt and disdainful pride towards other beasts, and you shall hardly chase him away when you attack him by force.
+Now let us reveal the disposition of the inhabitants.
+Briefly, both in manners, habits and body stature, the Bohemians resemble the lion, king of the beasts, to the constellation [zodiac sign of lion] of which they are subjected, {not in 1598/1610/1613D{that is to say, if you consider the large size of their limbs, their broad and mighty chests, their yellow shag hair hanging over their shoulders, the harshness of their voice, their sparkling eyes, or their unusual strength and courage.
+The lion carries a kind of contempt and disdainful pride towards other beasts, and you shall hardly chase him away when you attack him by force.
 Neither does the Bohemian in this respect retreat, but he will rather show contempt towards other nations, both in word and deed, and will display his arrogance in his gait, gestures and pride.
-Being irritable, he [easily] grows impatient}not in 1598D}.
+Being irritable, he [easily] grows impatient}not in 1598/1610/1613D}.

 101.21.
 In any enterprise, he is as bold as a lion, and very determined and steadfast until he has carried out [his intentions], but not without a touch of ambition and vain glory.
 Moreover, like a lion he is greedy of meat, and very interested in its dressing and seasoning.
-And their neighbours the Saxons have taught them to make merry both day and night.
-And because of their closeness, the Bohemians do not differ much from the Germans in other qualities. {not in 1598D{So far Dubravius, who also describes the original and ancient dwelling place of this nation.
+And their neighbours the Saxons have taught them to revel at night, and stink during the day.
+And because of their closeness, the Bohemians do not differ much from the Germans in other qualities. {not in 1598/1610/1613D{So far Dubravius, who also describes the original and ancient dwelling place of this nation}not in 1598/1610/1613D}.

 101.22.
-They brew excellent ale in this country, calling it White ale}not in 1598D}.
+They brew excellent ale in this country, calling it white ale.
 They speak the Slavonic language, calling themselves Czechs, and the Germans Niemecks.
 Under the reign of this kingdom are also comprised the regions of Moravia, Silesia and Lusatia.
-In the year 1315 the city of Egra became the stockpile and main market town of the Bohemians. {not in 1598D{Concerning the region itself you may read in greater detail in Æneas Silvius, and also about its people in the first book of Martinus Cromerus' Polish history.
+In the year 1315 the city of Egra made tributary to the Bohemians}1598/1610/1613D ends here}, {1606E only{and became the warehouse or main market town of the Bohemians}1606E only}.
+Concerning the region itself you may read in greater detail in Æneas Silvius, and also about its people in the first book of Martinus Cromerus' Polish history.
 To these you may add Münster, Rithaimer, Crantzius' description of Wandalica, and Sabellicus Ænn.
 10, lib.
-2. {1601L{Panthaleon Candidus recently wrote seven books entitled Bohemiades}1601L}.
+2. {1601L, not in 1602G{Panthaleon Candidus recently wrote seven books entitled Bohemiades}1601L, not in 1602G}.

 101.23.
-Prague, the main city of this Kingdom is described in detail by Georgius Handschius.
-The Map itself is based on the Table [=map] of Ioannes Crigingerius, published in Prague in 1568.
+Prague, the main city of this kingdom is described in detail by Georgius Handschius.
+The map itself is based on the table [map] of Johannes Crigingerius, published in Prague in 1568.

 101.24.
 Because of the various names of certain cities in this Kingdom, we thought it advisable here to put them down, after Münster, because the names of all their cities are by the Bohemians pronounced in one way, and by the Germans in another.